TotalVerb/Currencies/README.md

 ERROR: Can't add Positions of different Instruments USD, JPY
 ```

-If you need currencies as a financial instrument with corresponding currency positions, you want [Instruments.jl](https://github.com/JuliaFinance/Instruments.jl).
+If you need currency as an asset with corresponding asset positions, you want [Assets.jl](https://github.com/JuliaFinance/Assets.jl).

 ## Data Source